Community Legal Centres Queensland believes that:

-- all people, regardless of their background or present circumstances, should be able to access sufficient assistance (legal or non-legal) to enable them to know, understand and stand up for their rights in the public domain.
+- all people, regardless of their background or present circumstances, should be able to access sufficient assistance (legal or non-legal) to enable them to know, understand and stand up for their rights in the public domain; and

-- Article 9 of the International Covenant on Civil and Political Rights, the right to liberty and security of the person (particularly, with respect to arrest and detention)
+- Article 9 of the International Covenant on Civil and Political Rights, the right to liberty and security of the person (particularly, with respect to arrest and detention); and

 - Article 14, that all persons shall be equal before the courts and tribunals.
 In the determination of any criminal charge against her or him, or of her or his rights and obligations in a suit at law, everyone shall be entitled to a fair and public hearing by a competent, independent and impartial tribunal established by law.

 - the strengthening and modernisation of community legal centre infrastructure as a resource for building stronger communities;

 - greater provision of legal aid resources across all areas of law;